-It is important that everyone who can get their flu vaccine, do so this year.
+It is important that everyone who can get their flu vaccine, do so every year.
 It will protect you from the flu or reduce the severity of illness from the flu.
 It may also help you avoid unnecessary health care visits or COVID-19 testing, as the symptoms are very similar.

 Flu shots are recommended for all patients ages 6 months and older.
 Flu shots are available in Ontario free of charge during the flu season (October to March).